Interstate Vs Exide Car Battery

 One key difference between Exide orbital and Interstate batteries is their reserve capacity.
 Reserve capacity measures the amount of time a battery can maintain 25% of its rated capacity.
 This is an essential measure of battery performance, as it indicates how long the battery will last in a crisis.
 Exide orbital has a Reserve capacity of 80 Minutes, and Interstate MTZ Provides 125 Minutes of Reserve Capacity.

 The Reserve Capacity of an Interstate MTZ battery is typically higher than that of an Exide orbital battery.
 This means that Interstate MTZ batteries are better for vehicles that need a lot of power, such as trucks or RVs.
-If you’re looking for a high reserve capacity battery, you should choose an Interstate MTZ battery.
+If you’re looking for a high-reserve capacity battery, you should choose an Interstate MTZ battery.

 Cold Cranking Amperage

 Another critical difference between Exide orbital and Interstate batteries is their Cold Cranking Amperage.
 Cold Cranking Amperage (CCA) measures a battery’s ability to start a vehicle in cold weather.
-The higher the CCA rating, the better the battery will be at starting a vehicle in cold weather.
+The higher the CCA rating, the better the battery will start a vehicle in cold weather.
 Exide orbital batteries have a CCA of 750, while Interstate MTZ batteries have a CCA of 800.

 Voltage